sambatriste/netty-wiki-translation/Releasing-new-version.md

     ...
 The artifact with OSX native library will be deployed ...
     ```

-1. Make sure both the Linux and Mac OS X artifacts have been deployed into the same staging repositories.
-If they are deployed into two different staging repositories, drop them all and figure out what was the problem.
+1. Make sure both the Linux, Mac OS X, and Windows artifacts have been deployed into the same staging repositories.
+If they are deployed into two or three different staging repositories, drop them all and figure out what was the problem.
-1. If both JARs (e.g. `netty-tcnative-1.1.30.Fork1-linux-x86_64.jar` and `netty-tcnative-1.1.30.Fork1-osx-x86_64.jar`) exist in the same staging repository, close and release the staging repository.
+1. If all three JARs (e.g. `netty-tcnative-1.1.30.Fork1-linux-x86_64.jar`, `netty-tcnative-1.1.30.Fork1-osx-x86_64.jar`, and `netty-tcnative-1.1.30-Fork1-windows-x86_64.jar`) exist in the same staging repository, close and release the staging repository.

 [RHEL 6.5 or its derivatives]: http://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux_derivatives